-Week in week out, you have to prove your value to your email subscribers.
+Remember these best practices for email marketing: Week in and week out, you have to prove your value to your email subscribers.
 Know your readers so well that you can empathize with their struggles.
 Ask questions.
 And offer help.

 Write as if you’re emailing one good friend, because that’s how people will get to know you, like you, and trust you.